Frequently Asked Questions

 Incidents Involving Staff/Faculty and Students

 Incidents involving both staff or faculty, and students are referred to the appropriate department based on the community role of the impacted or alleged parties.
 If the staff/faculty are the alleged party who may have committed an act of bias, the incident report may be shared with Human Resources.
-If the alleged party is a student, the incident report is forwarded to the Office of Student Conduct, Rights and Responsibilities.
+If the alleged party is a student, the report may be forwarded to the Office of Student Conduct, Rights and Responsibilities.
 Any impacted parties will be referred to a Process Advocate for additional support and resources.

 What does it mean to be the impacted party?